 Normally, when you visit the aquarium store, you will witness many different species of fish living in the same aquarium.
 It seems like, they are in perfect harmony.
 However, when you try to put them together in your home aquarium, you will run into some problems.
-In most of the cases the unfrequented water parameters are the problem.
+In most cases, the unfrequented water parameters are the problem.
 That is why you have to be careful and selective when it comes to choosing the fish species for your aquarium.

 So can you keep goldfish and guppies together?
 The answer is YES, guppies and Goldfish can coexist together.
 However, bigger goldfish have the capability of eating the smaller guppy fish.
 That said, you should beware of what type of goldfish you choose to keep with your guppies.

-Although both, goldfish and guppy fish have a peaceful behavior, you still need to take some precautions in order to protect your guppies from the goldfish.
+Although both, goldfish and guppy fish have peaceful behavior, you still need to take some precautions in order to protect your guppies from the goldfish.

 Protecting the Guppy Fry